 See the historic village of Arrow Rock, Missouri in a whole new light by exploring it in the dark!
 Your guide will lead you on a 2-hour walk around the village, recounting spine-tingling tales of daring adventures and dastardly deeds from days gone by.
 You’ll walk in the footsteps of great American painter George Caleb Bingham, “Quinine Doctor” John Sappington, rowdy river men, weary pioneers, slaves, merchants and tradesmen who lived and died (and some say linger still) in the village.WHEN: Every Friday and Saturday in October at 7:30 p.m. beginning on Oct.
 4. (See below for information on scheduling a Night Walk for your group on a different date.)
 WHERE: We begin and end our walk at 310 Main Street at the Friends of Arrow Rock office.
 We recommend you arrive approximately 15 minutes early to check in.
 TOUR LENGTH: Approximately .75 mile of walking distance.
 PRICES: $20 per participant if purchased in advance, $25 is paid on the night of the event.
 NEW THIS YEAR: Dinner+Night Walk.
 Enjoy a delicious, pre-walk dinner in the historic (and haunted!)
 J. Huston Tavern.
-Each $40 Dinner+Night Walk ticket includes your meal, chosen that night from a special selection that includes Tavern favorites like the famous fried chicken, Chef Janet’s award-winning pork tenderloin, beef brisket, or a vegetarian entrée, along with included sides, non-alcoholic beverage, dessert, tax, gratuity, and your Night Walk ticket.
+Each $40 Dinner+Night Walk ticket includes your meal, chosen from any entrée or sandwich option on the J. Huston Tavern menu, along with included sides, non-alcoholic beverage, dessert, tax, gratuity, and your Night Walk ticket.

 RESTRICTIONS: All ages are welcome but be aware that, although this is an educational and historical tour, we will be telling some stories that may be too intense for young children.
 No pets will be allowed on the tour.
 Smoking or the consumption of alcoholic beverages during the tour are strictly prohibited; anyone who violates these policies will be asked to leave the tour.